brucemack/microlink/docs/el_supplement.md

 ## High-Level Protocol Flow Notes

 As has been documented in several places, there are two distinct protocol flows that make up the EL system:
-* A client/server interaction with one of the EchoLink servers (TCP port 5200).
+* A client/server interaction with one of the EchoLink Addressing Servers (TCP port 5200).
 * A peer-to-peer "QSO" interaction between EchoLink nodes:
   - UDP port 5198 is used to carry audio traffic (and a bit of out-of-band texting) using the RTP protocol.
   - UDP port 5199 is used to carry session control information using something very similar to the RTCP protocol.